hydraulic-institute/edb/source/06_section-VI/03_sc-worked-example.md

 $$v = 0.002228*Q*({4 \over \pi D^2})$$
 =+=

-Substituting this in for velocity and using the 4-inch pipe (ID = 4.026 inches) we can get the following as the system curve equation as a function of flow rate in gpm.
+Substituting this in for velocity and using the 4-inch pipe <units us ="(ID = 4.026 inches)" metric ="(ID = 102.2604 mm)"/> we can get the following as the system curve equation as a function of flow rate in gpm.
 =+=
 $$\Delta h_{system} = 265{feet} + {{7.75e^{-4}}{Q^2}}$$
 =+=

 This, then, give the following system curve data.
-This is a system that is dominated by the static head (there is a lift of 265 feet compared to little loss in piping and components).
+This is a system that is dominated by the static head (there is a lift of <units us = "(there is a lift of 265 feet compared to little loss in piping and components)." metric = "there is a lift of 77.724 meters compared to little loss in piping and components)."/>

 =/=
 title: Data Points